 Not necessarily, but mediation is highly recommended.
 Why?
-Because most cases will settle if they mediateA form of alternative dispute resolution (ADR) for resolving legal disputes without going to trial, by the use of a trained and impartial third party who attempts to bring the parties together in mutual agreement..
-That doesn't mean that mediation is always required.
+Because most cases will settle if they mediate.
+That doesn’t mean that mediation is always required.
 However, if a party requests the court to order the parties to mediation, courts will order the mediation.
-So, if you or your spouse wants to mediate, there's a good chance the court is going to order you to mediate.
+So, if you or your spouse wants to mediate, there’s a good chance the court is going to order you to mediate.

 In Travis County, there are Local Court Rules that require a mediation before a final hearing if you think the hearing will take longer than 3 hours.
 At the time I'm writing this, Williamson, Hays and the surrounding counties don't have a similar rule, but they encourage mediation in situations like this.